Hadryan/facial_expression/README.md

 ## how it works
 + detect the face on the pictures or videos in real time by using haarcascade.
-+ use pre-trained model to predict a facial expression with only face area on the pic.
++ use a pre-trained model to predict a facial expression with only a face area on the pic.
-+ recommend some activities every minutes(It depends on the setting).
++ recommend some activities every minute(It depends on the setting).
 + there are three choices
   * play some music
   * show some activities